jahcoozee/odin-rps/README.md

 - Build familiarity with the following JavaScript fundamentals: variables, data types, conditionals, loops, and functions
 - Incorporate best practices for problem solving and understanding errors
 - Build familiarity with DevTools for debugging
+- Build familiarity with git branching to add in new features (in this case a UI)
+- Build familiarity with DOM manipulation and events